 5. After creation, it will automatically jump to the tracking code page.
 Copy this code.

 6. Paste the copied Google tracking code into your website's custom HTML code.
 After saving, the Google Analytics code is added.
-If your Theme does not have a tracking code option and you don't know how to add code, you can use the Plugin below to help.
+If your theme doesn't have a tracking code option and you don't know how to add the code yourself, you can use the plugin below to help.

 The above content is